RedFantom/python-rgbkeyboards/BACKENDS.md

     the user can influence from the user (like not having permission to access the device).
 Otherwise, the function results should indicate success or failure.

+    Note that thread-safety is not required of back-end implementations: the BaseKeyboard functions wrap the back-end functions in thread-safe Lock mechanisms.
     """

     def __init__(self, path):